 Elayavoor Sree Muchilot Bhagavathi Kshetram

-According to legend and the Astrologers who dug into details during the "Swarna Prashnam", the origin and history of Elayavoor Muchilot goes back to centuries.
+According to legend and the Astrologers who dug into details during the "Swarna Prashnam", the origin and history of Elayavoor Muchilot goes back to more than a century.
 It is known from elders who lived until very recent past and Forefathers of the Family, the Power of Sree Muchilot Bhagavathi reached Elayavoor from Sree Karivellur Muchilot and worshipped Her in "Padayambeth Nair" Tharavadu (Family) about two hundred years back.

 This will be a long cherished dream come true for the people of Elayavoor once we accomplish this task with the help and support of all devotees and well wishers across the globe wherever they are.
 It will also be the fulfilment of the Wishes of Sree Muchilot Bhagavathi who is waiting and suffering for more than a century to have the Kavu in Elayavoor and be worshipped by Her devotees.

 A popular Samithi (Elayavoor Sree Muchilot Bhagavathi Kshethra Pravarthana Samithi) was set up later during a meeting of Tharavadu/Thavazhi memnbers and all residents of Elayavoor village held in the Elayavoor South L.P.
 School on 16th January 2011.
-The Samithi consists of people from all castes of the village apart from the Tharavadu/Thavazhi membrs and Trustees.
-The Samithi will be responsible for the construction of the Kavu and annual Kaliattam but under the control of the Trust.
+The Samithi consisted of people from all castes of the village apart from the Tharavadu/Thavazhi membrs and Trustees.
+The Samithi is responsible for the construction of the Kavu and annual Kaliattam but under the control of the Trust.